-Seven-in-ten U.S. adults think of themselves as spiritual or say that spirituality is very important in spiritual but not religious.
+Still, 22% of U.S. adults fall into the category of spiritual but not religious.
 The new survey offers a rich portrait of this group, showing what beliefs they hold, how they practice their spirituality, and how they tend to differ from U.S. adults who embrace the "religious" label.